course-details-portlet

 Learning methods and activities

 Lectures, group discussions, and project-based reports will be the main teaching methods and activities.
 The students will perform numerical simulations and 3D printing in lab on different projects and topics discussed in class.
-The lectures and projects are in English when students who do not speak Norwegian take the course.
-If the teaching is given in English, the projects will be given in English only.
-In this case the students also have to submit reports in English.
+The lectures and projects are in English and all reports will be submitted in English.
+The course will be taught in hybrid style.

 Further on evaluation